pablogl2002/RM_membranes_TFG/libPS/README.md

 | `p_rules` | `dict` | Rules priority in membrane.
 Defaults to {} |

 ### memb.add_child(child_id)
-Add child with id 'child_id' to the membrane 'memb'
+Add child with id *child_id* to the membrane *memb*

 ### memb.add_plasmids(plasmids)
-Add all plasmid in 'plasmids:list' to the membrane (not working, because not implemented plasmids yet)
+Add all plasmid in *plasmids:list* to the membrane (not working, because plasmids not implemented yet)

 ### memb.add_objects(objects)
-Add all the objects in 'objects:string' to the membrane 'memb'
+Add all the objects in *objects:string* to the membrane *memb*

 ### memb.get_feasible_rules()
 Get a combination of rules that can be applied all at once in the membrane